udexon/EMYL/E003_Online_Tipping.md

 (Add diagram to illustrate chain of messages A --> B --> D --> C --> A )

   - Sender A requests Recipient B's public key.
+  - Sender A first encrypt a raw message MA1 with own public key PBKA as encrypted messages CA1.
+  - Sender A then encrypt encrypted message CA1 with Recipient B's public key PBKB as encrypted message CA2.
-  - A encrypts message MA (Datong payment token) and sends token to Recipient B.
+  - Sender A sends CA2 to Recipient B.
-  - Recipient B decrypts message using own private key.
+  - Recipient B decrypts CA2 using own private key PVKB.

 Sender A must include own public key in payment token, so that Recipient B can encrypt message MB and send it to Agent D, who lives in the same country Q as B.

 - Then Agent D can send an encrypted message to Agent C, who lives in the same country P as Sender A, to verify payment.

+- Agent C then sends message CA1 back to Sender A, who then decrypts CA1 to verify that Agent C obtained CA1 via a chain of agents from Recipient B.

 Step 2: Execute payment transactions